voxeet/comms-sdk-react-native/docs/classes/internal.ConferenceService.md

 ▸ **isMuted**(): `Promise`<`boolean`\>

-Gets the current mute state of the local participant.
+Returns the current mute state of the local participant.

 #### Returns